ECS metadata

 Add

 Similar to the ADD option in the modify filter.
 You can specify it multiple times.
 It takes two arguments: a KEY name and VALUE.
 The value uses Fluent Bit record_accessor syntax to create a template that uses ECS Metadata values.
 See the list of supported metadata templating keys.
-This option allows you to control both the key names for metadata and the format for metadata values.
+This option lets you control both the key names for metadata and the format for metadata values.

 none